Ritsuka314/hexo-markdown-it-tippy/README.md

 * allowing footnote identifiers other than just numbers (e.g., [^footnote])
 * allowing  rich text in footnote

-This edition works with hexo-renderer-markdown-it.
+This edition works with hexo-renderer-markdown-it-plus.
 Another edition named hexo-pandoc-tippy works with hexo-renderer-pandoc.

 ## Getting Started